andlo/ZZZtheia-for-mycroft/README.md

 On Rpi there is limited ram, so to compile without errors there is need for using zram. use https://github.com/novaspirit/rpi_zram
+Also stop mycroft services if they are running as they take up most of the ram.

 ## Credits